dgraph-io/dgraph-docs/content/dgraph-overview.md

     weight = 2
 +++

-{{% notice "tip" %}}
-Check which Dgraph release version is running on your Dgraph Cloud backend in [Dgraph Cloud Settings](https://cloud.dgraph.io/_/settings), and then find docs for that release using the version selector on this page.
-{{% /notice %}}

 Dgraph is a horizontally scalable and distributed GraphQL database with a graph backend.
 Dgraph is built for the heavy transactional workloads required to power modern apps and websites, but it isn’t limited to only these types of